cloudqubes/cloudqubes.github.io/_posts/2020-02-25-working-with-openstack-api.md

 ## Service catalog
-The response for the above request, includes a
+The response body for the [scoped authorization][scoped] also includes a service catalog, which is the list of authorized URLs for the particular user.
-The above respone also contains a list of endpoints in the response body.
-This is the service catalog for the user, which contains the URLs of services the user is authorized to call.

 # Nova